-- Detect and report as much UB as possible at compile time - Concerns - All diagnostics are at runtime rather than compile time. - Does not address UB with operator delete.
+- Motivating Principles - Detect and report as much UB as possible at compile time. - Concerns - All diagnostics are at run time rather than compile time. - This solution does not address UB with operator delete.

 8 Curated, Refined, Characterized, and Ranked Principles